-When rendering medical MRI or engineering volumes in 3D, volume rendering techniques are often used.
+When rendering medical MRIs or engineering volumes in 3D, volume rendering techniques are often used.
 These techniques can be particularly interesting in mixed reality, where users can naturally view such a volume from key angles, simply by moving their head.

-Supported resolutions on HoloLens
+Supported resolutions on HoloLens (1st gen)

-- The lowest supported viewport size is 50% of 720p (a ViewportScaleFactor of 0.5), which is 360p (634x360).
+- The lowest supported viewport size is 50% of 720p, which is 360p (634x360).
+On HoloLens, this is a ViewportScaleFactor of 0.5.

-- Anything lower than 540p is not recommended due to visual degradation but can be used to identify bottle necks in pixel fill rate.
+- Anything lower than 540p is not recommended due to visual degradation, but can be used to identify bottle necks in pixel fill rate.

 More guidance specific to HoloLens 2 coming soon.